 Legal Advice Centre Online session COVID-19

-From the 21st April 2020, we brought our Legal Advice Centre advice sessions online focusing on three specific areas which we identified as being high priority for a large number of people:
+From 21 April 2020, we brought our Legal Advice Centre advice sessions online focusing on three specific areas which we identified as being high priority for a large number of people:

 Landlord and Tenant Advice During COVID-19

 - Rights of tenants if they are unable to pay their rent

 - How do tenant repairs work during this time

 - Rights of owners if they are unable to pay their mortgages

 - How to claim universal credit

 - Child Arrangements Orders